MOSEK/mosek.rust/doc/source/api.rst

     pub fn get_cone_name_index ( &self,somename : &str ) -> (i32,i32)

 ``somename``
-    The name which should be checked.

 *Returns:* ``(asgn,index)``
     ``asgn : i32``
-        Is non-zero if name somename is assigned to a cone.

     ``index : i32``
-        If the name somename is assigned to a cone, then index is the name of the cone.

-Checks whether the name somename has been assigned  to any cone.

 .. index:: get_cone_name_len